Solved! Are Gutter Guards Worth The Money?

 Q. How long do gutter guards last?

 Gutter guards generally last from 2 to 10 years depending on the climate and type of guard used.
-Aluminum guards last the longest, with a 10- to 20-year lifespan.
+Aluminum guards last the longest, with a 10- to 20-year lifespan, but they cost more up front than a less durable material such as vinyl gutter guards.

 Q. Should I remove gutter guards in the winter?